Letters from China: One, Who is going to appraise the appraiser?

 Study group experts

 Not surprisingly, there are lots of workshops and short courses to train average Joes’s (or Ming’s in this case) discerning eyes.
-In July 2003, China issued qualifications for antiques appraiser licenses in an effort to standardize the trade.
-However, the huge demand in appraisal business and the high mark of the qualification made it unnecessary and cumbersome for those who wanted to become expert in one night.
+In July 2003, China issued qualifications for antique appraiser licenses to standardize the trade.
+However, the huge demand in the appraisal business and the high mark of the qualification made it unnecessary and cumbersome for those who wanted to become experts in one night.
 Today, only one hundred or so agents have obtained the license through rigorous training.
-In contrast, “hobby study groups”or “appraisal workshops” in major metro areas have generated many “experts.”
+In contrast, “hobby study groups” or “appraisal workshops” in major metro areas have generated many “experts.”

 The value of “No”

-Yanjun Li, the vice president of Chinese art appraisal association, once commented – Some established appraisers can make some quick cash (more than 10 grand) at each visit.
+Yanjun Li, the vice president of the Chinese Art Appraisal Association, once commented – Some established appraisers can make some quick cash (more than 10 grand) at each visit.
 All clients, of course, hope their collections are authentic.
 But if I see something fake, I cannot say it’s authentic.
 Since then I have insulted a lot of people, you can call me an expert in upsetting collectors, I guess.
 Sadly if you say the truth, you break the convention.
-When one’s words become countable, such appraisers are face a conundrum between gaining money, keeping a friendship, and trading ethics.
+When one’s words become countable, such appraisers face a conundrum between gaining money, keeping a friendship, and trading ethics.

 The Arrival of High Tech

-Between 1993 and 1994, the Forbbiden City Museum and Chinese History Museum bought some terracotta solders from North Wei period, which subsequently created a collecting mania for such objects.
-Interestingly, the supply seemed always to be able to meet the ever increasing demand.
-Eventually the police found out the majority of them were made in a village of Henan Province.
-But it confirmed one golden rule in Chinese antiques authentication: Once an authentication method is published, it is doomed to fail.
+Between 1993 and 1994, the Forbbiden City Museum and Chinese History Museum bought some terracotta soldiers from the North Wei period, which subsequently created a collecting mania for such objects.
+Interestingly, the supply seemed always to be able to meet the ever-increasing demand.
+Eventually, the police found out the majority of them were made in a village in Henan Province.
+But it confirmed one golden rule in Chinese antique authentication: Once an authentication method is published, it is doomed to fail.